Nozoil contains Sesame seed oil BP 1mL/mL

-Nozoil contains all three natural forms of Vitamin E (alpha, beta and gamma) and is available in two pack formats for your convenience (Spray or Drops).
+Sesame seed oil contains all three natural forms of Vitamin E (alpha, beta and gamma).
+Nozoil is available in two pack formats for your convenience (Spray or Drops).

 Clinical trials1,2 have shown Nozoil effectively moisturises nasal tissues to prevent dryness and crusting.

 Nozoil helps to shield damaged dry and crusty tissue from the drying effect of air1,2 and also helps to reduce the effects of inflammation which can occur in nasal tissue3.
 Nozoil does not evaporate quickly from the nasal tissues.
-Its moisturising effects can therefore last longer and this may help to relieve symptoms of dryness and crusting more effectively.4
+Its moisturising effects can therefore last longer and this can assist in providing good relief from symptoms of dryness and crusting .4

 Nozoil is indicated for the temporary relief of dry and crusting nasal tissue